-Genentech filed a series of follow-on U.S. patent applications that did not aim to protect Herceptin® itself but instead attempted to claim known manufacturing processes and-in the case of the '142 patent-compositions with properties that necessarily result from performing those processes.
-As detailed below, however, all of those properties-including the nature and quantity of the "acidic variants" claimed by the '142 patent-were already made public and known in the art well before May 6, 1998.
+Genentech filed a series of follow-on U.S. patent applications that did not aim to protect Herceptin® but attempted to claim known manufacturing processes and-in the '218 patent-compositions with properties that necessarily result from performing those processes.
+As detailed below, however, all of those properties-

+including the nature and quantity of the "acidic variants" claimed by the '218 patent-were public and known in the art well before May 6, 1998.